stcorp/harp/doc/conventions/categorical_variables.rst

 Any integer value in a categorical variable that is outside the range of the available enumeration labels (``value < 0`` or ``value >= N``) will be treated as an invalid value (``valid_min`` and ``valid_max`` should therefore always be set to ``0`` and ``N-1`` respectively for these variables).
+Invalid values are represented by an empty string as label.

 Operations in HARP on categorical variables will need to primarily use the enumeration label `names` (and not the `integer values`).
-Any standardization (such as for the variable names) on the categories for categorical variables in HARP will thus also only be on enumeration names and not on numbers.
+Any standardization (such as for the variable names) on the categories for categorical variables in HARP will thus only be on enumeration names and not on their numbers.

 In HARP we distinguish category types and category values.
 The name of the category type ``<cattype>`` is used in the variable name and the names of the category values ``<catval>`` are the enumeration labels.
 Variables for category